serengil/deepface/README.md

 **Command Line Interface**

 DeepFace comes with a command line interface as well.
 You are able to access its functions in command line in the command line as shown below.
-It expects the function name as 1st argument and functions arguments respectively.
+It expects the function name as 1st argument and function arguments respectively.

 ```shell
 deepface verify -img1_path tests/dataset/img1.jpg -img2_path tests/dataset/img2.jpg